-- Have your house tested with a blower door and eliminate air leakage between the attic and living space.
+- Have your eliminate air leakage between the attic and living space. and

 - If your attic hatch is extremely hot, it needs weather stripping and insulated with either a foam box covering or foam directly applied to it.

-- If you have air ducts or an air handler located in the attic, at minimum you should have your duct system tested, sealed and insulated.
+- If you have air ducts or an air handler located in the attic, at minimum you should have your , sealed and insulated.

 - Insulate the attic floor to a minimum of R-30 (or what the codes dictate for your area) after air sealing.